-At the Congress of Vienna in 1814/15, after Napoleon's fall, European diplomats created a so-called balance of power, which was supposed to give the continent stable conditions and save wars.
-The unification of the German provinces into a common state (1871) and the subsequent rise of the German Empire to an important industrial nation disturbed this balance of forces.
+On the Congress of Vienna European diplomats created a so-called balance of power in 1814/15 after Napoleon's fall, which was supposed to give the continent stable conditions and spare wars.
+The unification of the German provinces into a common state (1871) and the subsequent rise of the German Empire as a major industrial nation disrupted this balance of power.

 At the beginning of the 20th century, interests of European nations collided: the French demanded Alsace-Lorraine, annexed by Germany in 1871; Russians pushed towards the Bosporus; Austria and Russia (as well as France and Italy) had options in the Balkans; England, traditionally concerned about the political balance on the continent, felt the successful competition of German industry to its disadvantage; it was beset by crises in its colonies, saw its importance waning, suspiciously pursued the construction of a strong German navy, etc., etc. Not to mention the differences between the colonial powers overseas.
 Mutual distrust determined politics, and the European states prepared.

 In tsarist Russia internal tensions escalated and gave rise to fears of a revolution that influential circles wanted to cover up with a war.

 The German Empire, politically isolated by the unsuccessful diplomacy and the awkwardness of its saber-rattling emperor, politically allied itself with Austria-Hungary, the multi-ethnic state that was considered a relic from the Middle Ages in the times of exuberant national consciousness.

 When the Austrian heir to the throne was assassinated in Sarajevo on June 28, 1914, the ensuing hectic diplomatic crisis between Austria and Serbia triggered a worldwide war, which Egon Friedell (1878-1938) described as a "the end of the modern era" designated.
 (3, S. 1490).